What is NAIP?

 NAIP was established in 1986 to enhance legal services and justice for low-income and vulnerable individuals through the growth and development of IOLTA programs as effective grant-making organizations.

-Also, in 1986, the American Bar Association (ABA) created the nine-member Commission on IOLTA to collect, maintain, analyze, and disseminate IOLTA-related information; make recommendations for ABA policy related to IOLTA programs; and serve as a liaison with state IOLTA programs.
-NAIP and the Commission have worked together closely over all these years, serving as the central source of critical information and expertise essential to the effective management of our unique IOLTA programs.
+Also, in 1986, the American Bar Association (ABA) created a nine-member Commission on IOLTA to collect, maintain, analyze, and disseminate IOLTA-related information; make recommendations for ABA policy related to IOLTA programs; and serve as a liaison with state IOLTA programs.
+NAIP and the Commission have worked together closely over the years, serving as the central source of critical information and expertise essential to the effective management of our unique IOLTA programs.

 IOLTA programs have matured since 1986.
-We collectively have worked hard to maximize IOLTA income and tap into other resources, such as cy pres awards, court filing fees, abandoned funds, attorney registration fees, annual fund-raising within the bar, public funding, pro bono services, and more.
+To bridge the gap between civil legal aid needs and resources, NAIP members individually and collectively have worked hard to maximize IOLTA income and tap into other resources, such as cy pres awards, court filing fees, abandoned funds, attorney registration fees, annual fund-raising within the bar, public funding, pro bono services, and more.